• Glen's Garden Market

 The 2012 17th Street Festival will take place on Saturday, September 22, from noon until 6 pm.
 The day-long celebration includes live musical performances, artist vendors, a pet zone, a kids zone, exposure for non-profit groups and appearances by city officials to celebrate the community and businesses.

 Festival sponsors can choose from various levels of commitment.
-For more information on becoming a sponsor, visit the website to download a sponsorship packet or contact stephen@17thstreetfestival.org.
+For more information on becoming a sponsor, visit the website to download a sponsorship packet or contact [email protected].

 Borderstan.com is proud to again be among the sponsors of the 17th Street Festival.